ryanpatenio/learning-react/README.md

 - by using useCallback it is the same as useMemo it caching the data but this is use for function only when this function is dynamically change when passing it into child components to avoid rendering again every action happen in parent, this will be rendering if the function is changing

 # Day 5
+- by using react.memo will prevent rendering the child component every action happen in the parent and the react memo has a return function which is prev and next which you can use

 Thanks for checking it out!